Class: Wx::Cursor

 Returns the coordinates of the cursor hot spot.

 The hot spot is the point at which the mouse is actually considered to be when this cursor is used.
-This method is currently only implemented in WXMSW and WXGTK2+ and simply returns DEFAULT_POSITION in the other ports.
+This method is currently implemented in WXMSW, WXGTK and WXOSX (since wxWidgets 3.3.0) and returns DEFAULT_POSITION in the other ports.

 Returns: